Kotlin/dataframe/docs/StardustDocs/topics/createColumn.md

 <!---END-->

-To compute column type at runtime by scanning through actual values, set `Infer.Type` option.
+To compute a column type at runtime by scanning through actual values, set `Infer.Type` option.

-To inspect values only for nullability set `Infer.Nulls` option.
+To inspect values only for a nullability set `Infer.Nulls` an option.

 <!---FUN createValueColumnInferred-->